 NATIONAL MOMENTUM IS BUILDING!

-Alaska, Arizona, Massachusetts, Minnesota, Vermont and Maine have all authorized Dental Therapy.
+States that have authorized or have dental therapists working within state boundaries include Alaska, Arizona, Massachusetts, Minnesota, Vermont and Maine.
 12 other states are actively exploring authorizing dental therapy.
 It's time for statewide Dental Therapy in Washington!